|Dates / Deadlines:|

 To enroll in SYS 3054: Students should have completed ONE of the following courses: either SYS 2001, APMA 3100, APMN 3110, or APMA 3120, or obtain permission from the program director.

-Students will gain a fuller understanding of the cultural differences inherent to working within an international context, while expanding their knowledge of environmental management and systems engineering concepts through a project with a client in Lund, Sweden.
+Students will gain a fuller understanding of the cultural differences inherent to working within an international context, while expanding their knowledge of environmental management and systems engineering concepts through a project with a client in Skåne, the southernmost region of Sweden that includes Lund and Malmö.

 We will secure student projects approximately one month prior to the program.
 Potential clients for the projects include companies, municipalities, community organizations, and university organizations.
 Past projects have included: